cleaver/drupal-tools/README.md

 ## dn-drup

-/dn-drup/ is a command to download a drupal to a local development environment.
+*dn-drup* is a command to download a drupal to a local development environment.